ishan-marikar/authcompanion/README.md

 ### auth/register

 Description: Register your first user.
 Returns a JWT access token and sets a refresh token (as a http only cookie).
-JWTs are used by your applicaiton to understand who a user is.
+JWTs are used by your application to authenticate a user.

 **POST** Request Body: